claabs/epicgames-freegames-node/Readme.md

 ### Captchas

 Epic Games currently serves captchas and bot detection to its login and checkout pages.
-This project works around the issue in two ways:

-1. hCaptcha accessibility cookies
-1. Sending you captchas

-#### hCaptcha accessibility cookies

-**This is currently unavailable.
-See [#178](https://github.com/claabs/epicgames-freegames-node/issues/178) for details.**

-hCaptcha offers an accessibility tool for vision impaired users that can be used to bypass captchas served by Epic Games.
-It's very simple to set up:

-1. Go [here](https://dashboard.hcaptcha.com/signup?type=accessibility) and enter an email you have access to
-1. In your email inbox find an email titled "Instructions for using hCaptcha Accessibility"
-1. Right-click the "Get Accessibility Cookie" button and copy its link address
-1. Add the link to your config as the `hcaptchaAccessibilityUrl` option

 #### Sending you captchas